SUNDAY, SEPTEMBER 28

 MONDAY, SEPTEMBER 29

-All events in the morning take place at the St. Julien Hotel in downtown Boulder
+All events in the morning took place at the St. Julien Hotel in downtown Boulder.

 7:30 am – Meet in the Middle Breakfast Potluck, Registration, Bookstore